datadesk/print-map-maker/README.md

 ### Customizing map tiles

 Customizing map features works the same way.
-If your streets are 1 pt wide, make them 3 points wide in the CartoCSS and they will scale back down in the final image.
+If your streets are 1 pt wide, make them 3 points wide in the CartoCSS styles and they will scale back down in the final image.
 The example streets below end up .65 pt wide.
 You can also change appearance by zoom level.

     [class='street']{
       [zoom>=0] { line-width: 0; }